-I found one lone ½ pack of frozen peaches in my freezer tonight and decided to make up some low carb peach ice cream.
-I hadn’t done this flavor of ice cream in a very long time and it is one of my favorites.
-As frozen peaches don’t have the flavor intensity of fresh peaches, I had to “punch up the flavor” a bit with almond extract, but the final ice cream came out very nice indeed!
+With just ½ pack of frozen peaches in my freezer you can make low carb peach ice cream!
+Peach is one of my all-time favorite ice cream flavors.
+As frozen peaches don’t have the flavor intensity of fresh peaches, I had to “punch up the flavor” a bit with almond extract, but the final ice cream came out super yummy!
 It was very scoopable after being in the freezer overnight.
 I’ll have to report back on how hard it got after another 24 hours in the freezer.
 Remember, as ice cream freezes it expands and a little extra air is incorporated into it during the spinning/freezing.
 So depending on the size of your ice-cream maker, you may have to freeze this large recipe in two batches to avoid overflow during the process, so don’t overfill your machine past the fill level recommended for your particular machine!
 All the unusual ingredients are used to enhance smoothness and to reduce ice crystals, keeping the ice cream from getting rock hard, often seen in low-carb ice creams, caused by artificial sweeteners being used in lieu of real sugar.
 I order these special ingredients from Netrition.com.

 If you don’t have an ice-cream maker and freeze in a bowl or lidded container, this recipe will only yield about 10 half-cup servings.
 If you use an ice-cream maker, it will fluff up or expand to about 12 half-cup servings.
 There’s about 1.5 more net carbs per serving if not done in the ice-cream machine, because of the extra incorporated air and resulting expansion that occurs in the machine.

 Because this is made with so much heavy cream, it is not suitable until you are in OWL (Ongoing Weight Loss phase).